orenosei/orenosei/README.md

-# 💫 About Me:
+# 💦 it's just... so peak
-it's just... so peak 💦
+it's just... so peak

 # 💻 Tech Stack: